-The specific objectives and assessment criteria for the grant opportunity covered in the Handbook is listed in Appendix, and is also available in the Grant Guidelines on GrantConnect.
+The specific objectives and assessment criteria for the grant opportunity covered in the Handbook is listed in the Appendix, and is also available in the Grant Guidelines on GrantConnect.
+General Assessors are advised to consult both documents prior to undertaking their assessments.